naomehmi/to_do_list/README.md

 ## extras

-- background picture by Tanny on pexels
+- background picture is called "Green Hills under a Blue Sky" by Tanny on pexels